The Foundation is turning its attention more and more to various facets of basic research.

 Recent Developments

 Recent Developments HighlightGenetic Causes in Speech Disorders by Dennis Drayna, PhDNational Institute on Deafness andOther Communication DisordersNational Institutes of Health Stuttering has long been known to cluster in families, and much evidence has accumulated that genetic factors help cause stuttering in some cases.
 However, the lack of clear inheritance patterns in stuttering has made genetic studies slow and difficult.
+A

 Are the Brains of People Who Stutter Different?

 Are the Brains of PeopleWho Stutter Different?
-By Anne L. Foundas, MDAssociate Professor of NeurologyDepartment of Psychiatry and NeurologyTulane University
+By Anne L. Foundas, MDAssociate Professor of NeurologyDepartment of Psychiatry and NeurologyTulane University For the past four years, our research group has been interested in learning more about the biological basis of stuttering.
+In earlier studies, our group and others have found that specific brain regions that mediate speech, language and motor functions

 Alprazolam, Citalopram, and Clomipramine for Stuttering